 2.2.1 Background/history

 A Pacific Northwest mountaineer named Lloyd Anderson was on a mission to find a well-made, well-priced ice axe.
 With no luck in finding one locally, Lloyd came across an ice axe in an Austrian alpine gear catalog for just $3.50, shipping included.
-Word spread quickly through Seattle’s climbing community about Lloyd’s find which in 1938, led him to team up with 21 other climbers to create a climber’s co-op selling outdoors equipment now known as REI.
+Word spread quickly through Seattle’s climbing community about Lloyd’s find which in 1938, led him to team up with 21 other climbers to create a climber’s co-op selling outdoor equipment now known as REI.
 (REI)

-After initially operated out of Lloyd’s house REI opened its first store in 1944 comprised of 3 shelves in the back of a gas station in downtown Seattle.
-In 1953 REI hired its first employee named Jim Whittaker a man who a decade earlier was famed for becoming the first American man to climb the summit of Mt.
+After initially operated out of Lloyd’s house REI opened its first store in 1944 comprised of three shelves in the back of a gas station in downtown Seattle.
+In 1953, REI hired its first employee named Jim Whittaker a man who a decade earlier was famed for becoming the first American man to climb the summit of Mt.
 Everest.
-As Lloyd’s successor Whittaker proved to be an investment to REI bringing ideas of expiation and growth.
+As Lloyd’s successor, Whittaker proved to be an investment to REI bringing ideas of expiation and growth.
 Through the 80’s and 90’s to present day more and more stores opened with its first east coast store in 1987, to REI’s new flagship store in 1996 located in Seattle.( FundingUniverse)

 2.2.2 Mission & Vision

-REI’s mission is very clear within its mission statement “stewardship”.
+REI’s mission is very clear within its mission statement “stewardship.”
 Stewardship is REI’s commitment to getting people outdoors and advocating a healthy living, and care for our planet and all of its inhabitance by making a positive difference.
 Stewardship is also the way REI runs its business and how to improve the environment, social and financial results without compromising their early cooperative mountaineering values.
 (REI)

 REI’s vision is to stay true to nature and have fun doing it.
-Like in their mission statement REI’s vision is to inspire, educate and outfit our members and other customers, everyone from the beginner to the advances outdoorsman.
+Like in its (do not use personal pronoun to refer to a business) mission statement REI’s vision is to inspire, educate, and outfit our members and other customers, everyone from the beginner to the advanced outdoorsman.

 Priorities: